 There are live TV services as well as on-demand platforms.
 It's all in here.
 Happy cord-cutting.

-You can watch Bravo without cable with a free trial on YouTube TV, Hulu with Live TV, Spectrum TV Choice, and Fubo, or with a subscription on DirecTV Stream, Sling Orange + Blue, or just Sling Blue.
+You can watch ESPN without cable with a free trial on YouTube TV, Hulu with Live TV, and Fubo, or with a subscription on Vidgo, DirecTV Stream, and Sling Orange + Blue.

-Below, we count down the best ways to watch Bravo that cord-cutters use.
+Below, we count down the best ways to watch ESPN that cord-cutters use.
 We made this ranking based on each service's value: how many other channels each dollar of subscription will get you.